 Technical Consultancy: Provide timely access to technical resources for supporting contractors

 Price and Payment Schedule

 The estimated duration and pricing for the Services are set forth below.
 Services will be completed on a Time & Materials basis.
 Acceptance of Services is upon delivery.
-[Costs are exclusive of VAT and other similar taxes imposed in connection with the provision of Services provided under this SOW.]